- Personal loans for a car

 - You can modify the car in any way without getting permission

-- You don’t have to keep the vehicle in good condition (though obviously that will lessen its value)
+- You don’t have to keep the vehicle in good condition (although this will lessen its value of course)

 - You don’t have to get permission to take your car abroad on holiday